 Please, put them back into every talk.
 You’ll sound much more natural and connect better with your audience.

 Of course connecting with your audience depends on more than the words you say.
 We’ll talk more about the impact of non-verbal (and non-conscious) communication.
-Meantime, click through to let us know what you’re learning from the way the candidates speak.
+Meantime, let us know what you’re learning from the way the candidates speak in the comments below.